Summary for Decision-Makers

 6. Accessibility-First Design

-In 2025, accessibility is no longer optional.
-Applications designed with WCAG 2.2 guidelines from the outset ensure equal access for all users, including those with disabilities.
-Accessibility-first design not only meets regulatory requirements but also expands the potential audience and improves SEO.
-Government service portals worldwide are increasingly adopting accessibility standards to deliver inclusive, user-friendly experiences that reach every citizen, regardless of device or ability.
+In 2026, accessibility is no longer optional.
+Applications designed with WCAG 2.2 guidelines from the outset help provide more equitable access for users, including people with disabilities.
+Accessibility-first design not only supports applicable accessibility and compliance requirements but also expands the potential audience and can improve search visibility.

 7. Micro-Frontends